TradeOS-AI/tradeos-mcp/README.md

 # tradeos-mcp

-Use TradeOS MCP Server to bring your trading data, indicators, strategy logic, and agent workflows into MCP-compatible AI tools.
-Copy your server URL, add it to GPT or Claude, and let your AI assistant work directly with your TradeOS trading intelligence.
+TradeOS MCP lets you connect TradeOS trading intelligence to MCP-compatible AI tools, so your assistant can analyze markets, search tickers, compare spreads, use macro context, and manage custom trading agents directly from natural-language prompts.

 ## Overview